simpleidserver/SimpleIdServer/docs/documentation/idserver/protectserversideapp.md

 ![Choose client](images/protectserversideapp-1.png)

 * Fill-in the form like this and click on the `Save` button to confirm the creation.
+The secret must be equals to `password`.

 ![Confirm](images/protectserversideapp-2.png)